OstapHEP/ostap/ostap/fitting/README.md

 ```

 ### [dataset.py](dataset.py)
-Collection of decorations for `RooAbsData`, `RooDataSet` and related clases
+Collection of decorations for `RooAbsData`, `RooDataSet` and related clases:
-      * iterators, getters, slices, trivial operatorr
+      * iterators, getters, slices, trivial operators
+      * drawing and projections
       * statistic for the variables and expressions

 ```python
 data    = ...
 entry   = data[14]            ## get certain tenr